Eight Forest Lane

 Instructions

-• Peel and chop sweet potato into 2 cm cubes.
-Add to a small saucepan with enough water to cover and place on the stove on high heat.
-Boil sweet potatoes until soft.
+• Peel and chop your sweet potato into 2 cm cubes and add them to a small saucepan with enough water to cover.
+Bring to a boil over high heat and cook until the sweet potato is completely soft and tender.

 • While the sweet potatoes are cooking, bring a large saucepan of salted water to a boil.
 Add pasta and cook according to package directions.
-Drain and add pasta back into the saucepan.
+Drain and add pasta back into the saucepan, reserving a little of the pasta water.
 Set aside.

-• Pour sauce over the cooked pasta and stir until all pasta is completely combined.
+• Pour sauce over the cooked pasta and stir until all pasta is completely combined, adding a little of the reserved pasta if needed.
 Taste and adjust salt as necessary.
-Serve.
+Serve immediately.

 Notes